File a Complaint

 DCCA promotes a strong and healthy business environment while protecting the community from deceptive and unfair business practices.

-If you’ve purchased a product, service, or investment that you’re not satisfied with, you can do something about it.
+If you’ve purchased a product, service, or investment that you’re not satisfied with, these are the steps that you can take.

 Here are some suggestions to resolving a consumer problem:

 Contact the company that sold you the product, service, or investment.
 Don’t forget to keep a record of your conversations:

 c.
 What action did they promise?

 If this doesn’t work, sometimes you can contact the manufacturer.
 Many companies have a toll-free number on their product label.
 They often appreciate your input to identify how they can improve their product or service.